The Blue Peter (1955 film): Production

 It was one of several scripts Don Sharp wrote for Group Three.
 He had an idea for a film about the Outward Bound Program and researched it at a camp in Wales.
 Sharp also worked on the film as a second unit director.

 Critical reception

+The Monthly Film Bulletin wrote: "Conscientious but hardly inspired, the film fails sufficiently to communicate the central character's mental uncertainty, so that he too often appears little more than a self-pitying boor.
+It is the youngsters who mainly command the attention; and the final scenes, where a routine hike in the Welsh mountains almost ends in disaster, are effectively done.
+Despite its faults, the film manages to convey an agreeable open-air atmosphere."

+In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "good", writing: "Persuasive story has genuine warmth, grips and thrills in the right places."

 TV Guide wrote, "Several humorous scenes of camping life and a lively group of youngsters brighten an otherwise routine programmer."